vinayakg/vinayakg.github.io/_posts/2022-02-13-invest-in-your-digital-security-with-pihole-wiregaurd-vpn.md

 ---
-title: "Block ads at the network layer with pihole & wiregaud vpn"
+title: "Invest in your digital security with pi-hole and wiregaurd"
 keywords:
      - Guide
      - Tutorial